Telepact/telepact/README.md

 complying with a set of policies concerning how those field ids are defined and how they can change.

-jAPI breaks free from the conventional practice of defining and maintaining field ids, and instead accomplishes client and server agreement over field ids through a client-server handshake at runtime.
-In consequence, jAPI boasts a far simpler developer experience during the API design phase as well as the unique privilege of allowing clients to leverage binary serialization without generated code.
+uAPI breaks free from the conventional practice of defining and maintaining field ids, and instead accomplishes client and server agreement over field ids through a client-server handshake at runtime.
+In consequence, uAPI boasts a far simpler developer experience during the API design phase as well as the unique privilege of allowing clients to leverage binary serialization without generated code.